Luis Leeds

 Luis William Mahendra Leeds (born 6 March 2000) is an Australian-Indonesian racing driver currently competing in the Porsche GT3 Cup Challenge Australia Championship for Supercars Championship team 23Red Racing.

-Leeds served as a member of the Red Bull Junior Team in 2016 and is now a development driver for 23Red Racing.
+Leeds served as a member of the Red Bull Junior Team in 2016 and was also development driver for 23Red Racing.

 Career summary

 Formula 4

 Leeds finished 2015 Australian Formula 4 Championship on the sixth place, competing for Dream Motorsport.

 In 2016 he became a member of the Red Bull Junior Team and moved to the United Kingdom to compete in F4 British Championship with TRS Arden Junior Racing Team.
 He ended the season third in the drivers standings with three wins.
 But it wasn't enough to keep the place in the RB Junior team.

 Formula Renault

 In 2017 Leeds joined Eurocup Formula Renault 2.0 with Josef Kaufmann Racing.
 He had two point-scoring finishes, his highest finishing position being seventh place at Silverstone.